windwill/imgRecognition/README.md

 It is coded in Python using PyTorch, which is an open source deep learning package.

-The program accompanies the example included in a SOA sponsored report (Applying Image Recognition to Insurance)

 The program has been tested using Python3.5 under ubuntu 16.04 LTS with Nivida GPUs

 # File Structure